 Geocaching (n): a type of scavenger hunt for waterproof containers bearing treasure using the containers’ exact geographic coordinates and Global Positioning System(GPS) devices.
 Geocaching is a great opportunity to get out and explore new areas or find hidden treasures in your own community.
 Spend a few hours or plan a daytrip to the Burlington area to find one of many hidden geocaches in the Halton Region.

 Geocaching in Halton

 - Bronte Creek – has 2-4 virtual geocaches available on geocaching website.

 - Royal Botanical Gardens – Offers geocaching programs in some of their camps, youth programs and birthday parties.
-Royal Botanical Gardens Educational Activities
+Visit their Educational Activities page for more information

 - Conservation Halton – For detailed information on geocaching at Conservation Halton parks visit their website and video.
-Please check with Conservation Halton before hiding a cache in case it’s an environmentally sensitive area.
+Please check with Conservation Halton before hiding a cache to avoid interfering with environmentally sensitive areas.

 Frequently Asked Questions: